compro-itkmitl/Sleep-Apnea-Tester/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp;**Tips: Disable Avast CyberCapture Completely**
 >
->&nbsp;&nbsp;&nbsp;&nbsp;You should turn off CyberCapture in your Avast antivirus first, because Avast CyberCapture will appear on the screen.
+>&nbsp;&nbsp;&nbsp;&nbsp;You should turn off CyberCapture in your Avast antivirus first, if Avast CyberCapture appear on the screen.
 You can follow these steps:
 >    1. Open Avast user interface and go to settings.
->    2. In the 'General' tab (first item) uncheck '**Enable CyberCapture**'
+>    2. In the 'General' tab (first item) uncheck '**Enable CyberCapture**'.
->    3. Confirm by clicking the '**OK**' button
+>    3. Confirm by clicking the '**OK**' button.
 >
 >![](/Self-evaluation/img/avast_setting.png)

-1. Download Adultandchild.c from https://github.com/compro-itkmitl/Sleep-Apnea-Tester/blob/master/Real%20use/Sleep%20Apnea%20Risk%20Test.c
+1. Go to Sleep-Apnea-Tester >> breathe.
-2. Open file **Sleep Apnea Risk Test.c** and Change Directory to folder that you want to save the result
+2. Open file **Sleep Apnea Risk Test.c** and Change Directory to folder that you want to save the result.

 ![](/Self-evaluation/img/selfedit.png)

-2. Save file and open the Command Prompt (CMD Commands) and Change Directory to this file then type '**gcc Sleep Apnea Risk Test.c**' for compile the code.
+3. Save file and open the Command Prompt (CMD Commands) and Change Directory to this file then type '**gcc Sleep Apnea Risk Test.c**' for compile the code.
-3. Type '**a**' on command for run the program.
+4. Type '**a**' on command for run the program or open file **a.exe**.

 ![](/Self-evaluation/img/compile.png)

-4. Waiting for the program in running for a minute.
 5. Let's do this Sleep Apnea Risk Test!

 ![](/Self-evaluation/img/output.png)